jagdeepsgill888/singh_jagdeep_favourite_things/readme.md

 ## How to Use?

 Please feel free to click on any of the thumbnails, it shall show up information about the show when is clicked on.
-The Database is in the
+Due to a bug, please refresh the page after closing a lightbox ,so you could see the desired option's data on the next click.

 ## Install